hpcleuven/VscDocumentation/source/data/cadaver_client_access.rst

 ::
     dav:!> open https://irods.hpc.kuleuven.be:8443

 The first time you connect, it will warn you with 'Untrusted server certificate presented for irods.hpc.kuleuven.be' and then prompt you to install the certificate.
+Proceed.

 Then complete your username and password.
-You are now connected and can perform operations.
+You are now connected and can perform the WebDAV operations.

 Type ``help`` to discover all commands.